 How To Use Skype Credit?

 You can purchase Skype Credit right on the Skype app.
 You need to purchase Skype Credit in increments of $4.99 on mobile or $10 or $25 on a desktop.
 Once you run out of credit, just top up.
 If you find yourself using it often, you might want to sign up for the auto-recharge, so once your balance drops below $2, it tops up with your set amount.
 On our one-week Costa Rican road trip, we used less than $10 of Skype Credit.

 How we Use Skype Credit

-I love being able to call my Grandmother who is in a nursing home back in Wisconsin.
+I love being able to call my Grandmother, who is in a nursing home back in Wisconsin.
 She doesn’t have a computer or cell phone, and being able to call her from the beach anywhere in the world whenever I want for only 2.3 cents a minute is priceless.
-Every time I call her she is in disbelief that I am calling her from halfway around the world, she always says “It sounds like your right next to me.”
+Every time I call her she is in disbelief that I am calling her from halfway around the world.
+She always says “It sounds like you are right next to me.”

-We’ve also found ourselves in the need of calling our local bank or credit cards after having some issues.
-Hopefully, you’ll never run into any banking issues while traveling but if you do Skype Credit is the best and cheapest way to call back home to deal with any such issues.
+We’ve also found ourselves in need of calling our local bank or credit cards after having some issues.
+Hopefully, you’ll never run into any banking issues while traveling, but if you do, Skype Credit is the best and cheapest way to call back home to deal with any such issues.

 Using Skype Credit To Plan A Trip